 that is Mourne Park

-There are no major hotels within the Kingdom of Mourne, yet the area is key to tourism in Ireland, specifically earmarked to be promoted over the next 5 years, with the aim of making the Mournes the top destination in Northern Ireland.
+Mourne Park Hotel, now with full planning approval, is on course to be the first major hotel development within the Kingdom of Mourne, an area key to tourism in Ireland, specifically earmarked to be promoted over the next five years with the aim of making the Mournes the top destination in Northern Ireland.